gladys-pascual/bg-scores/README.md

 The following technologies have been used in this project:

 - [Python 3.8.2](https://www.python.org/download/releases/3.0/)
-  - Python was mainly used in this project to implement a back-end, by creating CRUD functionality.
+  - Python was used to implement a back-end, by creating the CRUD functionality.
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)
   - Web framework written in Python to allow build web applications.
 - [Jinja](https://jinja.palletsprojects.com/en/2.11.x/)
   - A templating engine language for Python and dependent on the Flask framework.
 - [MongoDB](https://www.mongodb.com/)
-  - It is a document-oriented database program.
+  - A document-oriented database program, where the data is stored.
 - [Heroku](https://heroku.com/)
-  - It is used to deploy the project.
+  - Used to deploy the project.
 - [HTML](https://www.w3.org/TR/html52/)
   - Used to structure and presenting the web content.
 - [CSS](https://www.w3.org/Style/CSS/Overview.en.html)